La Fiere Memorial Park and Battle - WWII

-The 82nd Airborne Division consolidated its positions until June 13 and was replaced on June 14 by the 90th in Picauville.
+The Division consolidated its positions until June 13 and was replaced on June 14 by the 90th in Picauville.

 The Allies kept moving westward and Saint-Sauveur-le-Vicomte was freed on June 17.

-The western half of the Cotentin Peninsula up to Braneville was under Allied control from June 18 onward.
+The western half of the Cotentin Peninsula up to Braneville was under Allied control from June 18 onwards.

-The German forces installed in Cherbourg found themselves isolated and the city was retaken by the Allies on June 27.
+The German forces installed in Cherbourg found themselves isolated and the Allies took the city on June 27.

 La Fiere Memorial Park